RedSamurai07/Coffee-Store-Analysis-Project/README.md

 ![image](https://github.com/user-attachments/assets/530c3a20-a71e-4ab6-bffb-27cb75486901)\
 **Descriptive Statistics**

-1. The maximum transactions was on 27th March 2025 at 8:19 AM for about 22
+- June 19, 2023 marked the busiest day, recording 1,343 transactions.
-     times mostly occured.
+- The most frequent transaction time was 9:31:15 AM, logged 41 times.
-2. Hell's kitchen had the highest profitable location.
+- Hell's Kitchen stood out as the top-performing location, handling 50,735 transactions.
-3. The most popular category were Coffee was the most sold for about 21589.
+- Among product categories, Coffee emerged as the most popular, with approximately 21,589 units sold.
-4. Brewed Chai tea was the most frequently bought by the consumers at the coffee store.
+- The Brewed Chai Tea topped the list as the most commonly purchased item by customers at the coffee store

 ### Sales performance